Home Insights White Papers CTO insights: Vercel frontend deployment platform

 2. Distributed compute model: Some backend logic moves to Vercel’s compute options, improving frontend performance while core data services remain on existing infrastructure.

-3. Composable architecture: Applications rebuilt around static generation, server components, and client-side functionality, maximizing Vercel’s benefits but requiring significant architectural evolution.
+3. Composable architecture: Applications are rebuilt around static generation, server components, and client-side functionality.
+This maximizes Vercel’s benefits but does require architectural modernization.

-It is critical, however, to align architectural decisions with project requirements, and even more important, to develop strategies for integration and governance.
+It is critical, however, to align architectural decisions with project requirements, and even more important is to develop strategies for integration and governance.

-Vercel adoption follows distinctive patterns across different sectors, each leveraging the platform to address specific challenges:
+Vercel adoption rates follow particular patterns across different sectors.
+Each industry uses the platform to address specific challenges:

 Table showing industry-specific Vercel frontend deployment adoption patterns, listing primary use cases and typical adoption strategies for E-commerce, Financial services, Healthcare, Technology, and Media & publishing.

-You may have come across some questionable information about Vercel that had you wondering whether it was a good fit for you or not.
-Here are some myth-busting facts to set your mind at ease:
+Have you seen some questionable information about Vercel that made you wonder whether it was a good fit for you or not?
+Let’s bust some Vercel myths:

-Myth busted: Vercel is a comprehensive frontend development platform, integrating build optimization, global edge delivery, preview environments, and workflow tooling.
+Fact: Vercel is in fact a full-fledged frontend development platform that integrates build optimization, global edge delivery, preview environments, and workflow tooling.

-Myth busted: While Next.js gets preferential treatment, Vercel supports React, Vue, Svelte, Astro, and more.
+Fact: Next.js gets preferential treatment, but Vercel does support React, Vue, Svelte, Astro, and more.

-Myth busted: While Vercel provides serverless and edge computing capabilities, it is designed to complement rather than replace comprehensive backend infrastructure.
+Fact: Vercel provides serverless and edge computing capabilities, but it is meant to work with, not replace, backend infrastructure.

-Vercel’s free tier is sufficient for production applications
+Myth: Vercel’s free tier is good enough for production applications

-As mentioned above, enterprises should approach implementation with a clear roadmap and architectural, integration, and governance strategy.
-Furthermore, you should consider the following crucial factors:
+As mentioned above, enterprises should approach implementation with a clear architectural, integration, and governance roadmap.
+Keep the following important factors top of mind:

 • Framework standardization: Standardize on frameworks with strong Vercel support, develop internal libraries, and align architecture guidelines.